pfaz69/ForecastPM/README.md

 # Citation
 If you find this useful in your research, please cite our paper "Forecasting PM10 Levels Using Machine Learning Models in the Arctic: A Comparative Study".
-Here's the BibTex reference:
+Here's the BibTeX reference:

 @Article{Fazzini2023pm10,
 AUTHOR = {Fazzini, Paolo and Montuori, Marco and Pasini, Antonello and Cuzzucoli, Alice and Crotti, Ilaria and Campana, Emilio Fortunato and Petracchini, Francesco and Dobricic, Srdjan},